giorgi-berrozashvili/UIBuilder/README.md

 `UIBuilder` takes the type of `UIView`, initializes an `UIView` object, configures backgroundColor, frame, tintColor, tag and finally returns the view object

+> **_NOTE:_**  UIBuilder class contains all the computed/stored properties and most of the convenient methods of the target view, also it uses generic type `ViewType` which gives opportunity to "recognize" views with their types and provide appropriate methods for them, i.e. During building `UIView` there are properties of `UIView` class, but when `UILabel` is built, additional properties such as `text`, `font`, etc are also available

+---

 2. Creating a popular UIKit subclass of UIView
 ```Swift
 lazy var table = UIBuilder(UITableView.self)